ZODIAC3K/VTOP-with-newer-technology-A-Concept-/README.md

 # VTOP with newer technology | A Concept |
-Better vtop then we currently have based on new techonology and security.
+A concept of better vtop then we currently have based on new techonology and security.